 The UN has named 2025 the International Year of Quantum Science and Technology on the occasion of 100 years of Quantum Mechanics.
 Quantum computers harness quantum mechanics to compute by different rules than classical computers do.
 They don't perform operations faster than a classical computer but they perform different operations that a classical computer can't, and sometimes those operations offer a faster route to a solution.

 At the foundation of our field we have two rewriting systems: Turing machines and lambda calculus.
 Turing machines are important for many reasons, but especially because of two long-held beliefs regarding computation: first, the Church-Turing thesis says that everything that is computable can be computed with a Turing machine, although it could in some cases take a very long time (i.e., exponential time in the size of the input).
 This correctly suggests that there are problems that cannot be computed-they are called undecidable problems, the most famous of which is the halting problem.
 Aside from such uncomputable problems, everything else can be computed, and it can be computed using a Turing machine.

 Second, the extended Church-Turing thesis is a(nother) foundational principle of computer science that says that the performance of all computers is only polynomially faster than a probabilistic Turing machine.
 In other words, any model of computation, be it the circuit model or something else, can be simulated by a probabilistic Turing machine with at most polynomial overhead.
+A probabilistic Turing machine is a Turing machine where the state of the system can be set probabilistically, such as by the flip of a coin.
+The strong (or extended) Church-Turing thesis says that a probabilistic Turing machine can perform the same computations as any other kind of computer, and it only needs at most polynomially more steps than the other computer.
 In 1993, Bernstein and Vazirani showed that quantum computers could violate the extended Church-Turing thesis.
 Their quantum algorithm offered an exponential speedup over any classical algorithm for a certain computational task called recursive Fourier sampling.
 Another example of a quantum algorithm demonstrating exponential speedup for a different computational problem was provided in 1994 by Dan Simon.
-Quantum computation is the only model of computation to date to violate the extended Church-Turing thesis, and therefore only quantum computers are capable of exponential speedups over classical computers.
+Quantum computerion is the only model of computation to date to violate the extended Church-Turing thesis, and therefore only quantum computers are capable of exponential speedups over classical computers.

 It's equally important here to understand that quantum computers would not violate the regular Church-Turing thesis.
 That is, what is impossible to compute will remain impossible.
 The hope, however, is that quantum computers will efficiently solve problems that are inefficient on classical computers.
 One such problem is the factoring of very large numbers.
-Another one is simulating nature with computers2.
+Another one is simulating nature with computers.
+Nature appears to be following the laws of quantum mechanics.
+Quantum mechanics is complex and sometimes classical computers can struggle to crunch the numbers to figure out what nature is doing.
+But quantum computers play by different rules.
+Quantum computers don't need to crunch these numbers per se, they can simply mimic nature rather than approximate it numerically like the classical computers need to.
+And that's because, just like nature, quantum computers are quantum.
 And the potential here is enormous not just for understanding physics but for designing new materials, and medicines, for instance.